-Update: Since this page was written, a few of the bakeries mentioned below have moved or closed.
+Update 2017: Since this page was written, a few of the bakeries listed below have closed and one has changed hands.
+1) Gee Wee's Bakery and Amy's Bakery no longer serve baked goods in-shop.
+2) The Koal Keel bakery is now known as Village Bakehouse.
 For the most up to date information on bakeries, click here.

 The Anguilla island is a British colony, not a french one.
 So you know one thing for sure, before you even get off the plane...